Krevace/ow-alt-voices-mod/README.md

 # Outer Wilds Alternate Voices Addon

 This mod is an unofficial addon to the [Outer Wilds Voice Acting Mod](https://github.com/Krevace/ow-voice-mod) that revoices 11 characters.
-Just like the original mod, the files are unmixed and don't represent the final version.
+Unlike the original mod, these files are unmixed, and some are missing effects.

 ## Credits